tanvi2100/Amazon-Clone/README.md

     1. User login and authentication with Google firebase
     2. Google firestore to store products and order details
-    3. State management with useState hook
-    4. Stripe Payment Gateway integration
+    3. Stripe Payment Gateway integration

 ## Demo